Jairop2409/sep10-freedom-project/tool/learning-log.md

     <a-sphere position="1 2.5 6" color="mediumseagreen"></a-sphere>
 `
 * Using this code it made a sphere go clockwise and  I gave it a color of green
-    * Another thing I made was another sphere but I made  it go faster than ther green sphere
+    * Another thing I made was another sphere but I made  it go faster than the green sphere
 * The code I used for the second sphere
 `
 <a-entity rotation="1 2.5 6" animation="property: rotation; to:  -360 -0 0; loop: true; dur: 100">